 Individual Health Profiles

 Each partner is assessed individually on their health, medical history, and family medical history.
 One partner may receive standard terms while the other receives a loading or exclusion.
-This is another reason separate individual policies are preferable - one partner's health does not affect the other's policy.
+This is another reason separate individual policies are preferable - one partner's health does not affect the other's policy or premium.

 🏠